Investigation underway after police officer shot in New Bedford - Boston News, Weather, Sports | WHDH 7News

 The New Bedford police detective sustained an injury from a gunshot in the area of Rivet and Orchard streets around 8:45 p.m.
 He is receiving medical treatement and the injury is not considered to be life-threatening, according to New Bedford police.

-Sources tell 7’s Steve Cooper that two other people were also shot.
+Sources tell 7’s Steve Cooper that two other people were also injured as a result of the shooting.

 State police say they are assisting New Bedford police with a shots fired incident in that area.